 Robin has also written two #1 New York Times bestselling books.
 In September 2006, Nelson Books, a division of Thomas Nelson Publishers, released her debut book entitled Inside My Heart: Choosing to Live with Passion and Purpose.
 In Inside My Heart, Robin shares the philosophies and life choices that have proven to align her with God's will.
 Robin also advises women on recognizing and developing their unique role for greater satisfaction with themselves, their professions, their family life and anything they strive for.
 Robin followed her debut with the release of From My Heart to Yours, in which she offers simple but powerful words of inspiration and encouragement to women from all walks of life.
 In January 2009, Robin released another #1 New York Times best-seller, What's Age Got to Do With It?, which shares all her secrets to success — along with some mishaps — in the areas of fitness, nutrition, skincare, menopause, hair, makeup and fashion.
 Robin's most recent book Christmas In My Heart and Home conveys her favorite aspects of the holiday season.

 Robin and Dr. Phil, whom she fondly refers to as “Phillip,” have been married for 44 years and have raised two sons, Jay and Jordan, now grown.
-Robin continues to make her family, which now includes daughter-in-law Erica, and two grandchildren, Avery and London, a priority in her life.
+Robin continues to make her family, which now includes daughter-in-law Erica, and four grandchildren, a priority in her life.